Third-Party Validation and Verification

 • Instances of non-compliance or misconduct are reported to the relevant accreditation body.

-• The OCP reserves the right to restrict partnerships and suspend VVB accounts in the event of poor behavior.
+• The OCP reserves the right to restrict partnerships and suspend VVB accounts in the event of poor performance or behavior.
 These instances and path forward will be discussed with the Board.

 Fees